Metric Glossary — Canonical Definitions for Every Admaxxer KPI

 How to read this glossary

-Each metric has five fields: plain-English definition, formula (printed verbatim), how TripleWhale computes it (with help-center citation), how Admaxxer computes it (with the Tinybird pipe path), and why it matters (the business decision the metric informs).
-When TripleWhale and Admaxxer agree on a formula we say so.
-When the formula diverges by design, the divergence is documented inline.
+Each metric has six fields: plain-English definition, formula (printed verbatim), how TripleWhale computes it (with help-center citation), how Datafast computes it (with docs citation, or "N/A in Datafast" when the metric is outside Datafast's surface), how Admaxxer computes it (with the analytics pipeline path), and why it matters (the business decision the metric informs).
+When two or three tools agree on a formula we say so.
+When formulas diverge by design, the divergence is documented inline with the rationale.

 All formulas in this page are computed in the workspace's reporting timezone, with currency surfaced via the currency field on every Summary response (ISO 4217).
 Per-platform metrics carry a per-platform currency field too, falling back to the workspace currency when a platform has no spend in the window.
 See Multi-currency display for the full rate-conversion model.